zenlor/cv/cv.md

 > Simplicity is a prerequisite for reliability - Edsger W. Dijkstra

 Computer programmer, devops and security enthusiast with a keen eye towards functional programming.
-Nerd that loves the harness computer powers thru Vim and, surprisingly, Emacs.
+Nerd that loves to harness computers powers wielding Vim and, surprisingly, Emacs.
 Prefers to break down problems in small chunks to process, be it microservices or simpler functions.
 Loves good technology which makes life simple while keeps an eye on maintainability and sustainability.

 Technical Skills
 ================